Background pattern

 If you are taking Singulair, make sure you do not take any other product that contains the same active ingredient, montelukast.

-This medication is taken orally.
+This medicine is taken orally.

 You can take Singulair 10 mg with or without food.

-If you take more Singulair than you should:
+If you take more Singulair than you should

-If you forgot to take Singulair:
+If you forget to take Singulair

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for missed doses.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 • abdominal pain